feedhenry-staff/fh-rest-express-router/README.md

 // Creates a handler for incoming HTTP requests that want to perform CRUDL
-// operations on the "orders" table in your MySQL database var ordersRouter = fhRestExpressRouter(
+// operations on the "orders" table in your MySQL database var ordersRouter = fhRestExpressRouter({
-  'orders',
+  name: 'orders',
-  fhRestMySqlAdapter({
+  adapter: fhRestMySqlAdapter({
     dbOpts: {
       // See: https://github.com/felixge/node-mysql
       host: 'localhost',